DIANA LOOSER | TAPS Department Chair; Associate Professor

 Denning Family Professor in the Arts; Director of Undergraduate Studies.
 Young Jean Lee is a playwright, director, and filmmaker who has been called “the most adventurous downtown playwright of her generation” by The New York Times and “one of the best experimental playwrights in America” by Time Out New York.
-In 2018, she became the first Asian-American woman to have her play produced on Broadway with her show STRAIGHT WHITE MEN.
-She has written and directed ten shows in New York with Young Jean Lee’s Theater Company.
+She is the first Asian-American female playwright to have had a play produced on Broadway, and she has written and directed ten shows in New York with Young Jean Lee’s Theater Company.
 Her plays have been performed in more than eighty cities around the world and have been published by Dramatists Play Service, Samuel French, and Theatre Communications Group.
-She has written a screenplay commission for Plan B Entertainment, and her short films have been presented at The Locarno International Film Festival, Sundance Film Festival, and BAMcinemaFest.
-Lee is the recipient of a Guggenheim Fellowship, two OBIE Awards, a Prize in Literature from the American Academy of Arts and Letters, a PEN Literary Award, a United States Artists Fellowship, a Doris Duke Performing Artist Award, a Foundation for Contemporary Arts grant, an Edwin Booth award, the ZKB Patronage Prize of the Zürcher Theater Spektakel, and the Windham-Campbell Prize.
+Her short films have been presented at The Locarno International Film Festival, Sundance Film Festival, and BAMcinemaFest.
+Lee is the recipient of a Guggenheim Fellowship, two OBIE Awards, a Prize in Literature from the American Academy of Arts and Letters, a PEN Literary Award, a United States Artists Fellowship, and the Windham-Campbell Prize.
 She has worked as a television writer for Disney, Hulu, and FX, and is currently developing an original television series with Made Up Stories for Fifth Season.

 JMENON@STANFORD.EDU (650) 723-2682 ROBLE GYM ROOM 143